TY-Jeong/VacHopPy/README.md

 ---
 ## How to analyze the hopping path

 The core module to investigate the hopping path of vacancy in MD trajectory is `trajectory.Analyzer`.
 To use this module, information on the hopping paths within the material is required.
 For example, in monoclinic HfO<SUB>2</sUB>, there are two distinguishable oxygen sites  named 'cn3' and 'cn4', referring to their coordination numbers.
-Additionally, there are 14 diffusion paths for V<SUB>O</SUB><SUP>2+</SUP>, as listed below:
+Additionally, there are 14 diffusion paths for V<SUB>O</SUB><SUP>2+</SUP>, as listed below.
+The z specifies the number of equivalent paths, and the names are arbitrary defined.

 <div align=center>